Concordium/concordium-net-sdk/README.md

 AccountInfo accountInfo = client.Raw.GetAccountInfo(request);
 ```

 Note that all generated types live in the [`Concordium.Grpc.V2`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Grpc.V2.html) namespace, and that there is a vast overlap between the names generated from the protocol buffer definitions file and the native types that live in the [`Concordium.Types`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Types.html) namespace.
 In the above we must therefore explicitly specify the namespace for [`Concordium.Sdk.Types.AccountAddress`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Types.AccountAddress.html) to resolve this ambiguity.
 Furthermore we leverage the convenience method [`Concordium.Sdk.Types.AccountAddress.ToAccountIdentifierInput`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Types.AccountAddress.html#Concordium_Sdk_Types_AccountAddress_ToAccountIdentifierInput) to easily convert the the base58 address into its corresponding raw format.
-Also note that the overall structure of the interface types are one-to-one with the [Concordium GRPC API V2](https://github.com/Concordium/concordium-grpc-api/tree/main/v2/concordium), so we refer to its documentation and the [Runnable examples](#runnable-examples) section for more information on working with the types of the raw API.
+Also note that the overall structure of the interface types are one-to-one with the [Concordium gRPC API V2](https://github.com/Concordium/concordium-grpc-api/tree/main/v2/concordium), so we refer to its documentation and the [Runnable examples](#runnable-examples) section for more information on working with the types of the raw API.

 ## Runnable examples